satanja/2IMG10/rust/README.md

 ### Algorithms
 Three algorithms are implemented, namely simply counting all the islands over each layer, tracking a specific island over time using centroids of islands (polygonal centroid algorithm), and tracking a specific island over time using centroids of smallest enclosing disks of islands (smallest enclosing disk algorithm).

-To select the counting argument, use `cargo run --release -- -a counting`.
+To select the counting algorithm, use `cargo run --release -- -a counting`.
 To use the polygonal centroid algorithm, use `cargo run --release -- -a centroid`.
 To use the smallest enclosing disk centroid algorithm, use `cargo run --release -a disk`.

 ### Piping output (Subject to change)